 11. You Now Owe a Lender Money

-Hard money loans can provide you with a quick infusion of capital to buy that property and get to the rehab and flip process going.
+Hard money loans can provide you with a quick infusion of capital to buy a property and get the rehab and flip process going.

-However, if something goes wrong, you are left with owing a lender money that you must pay back.
-In some cases it may be a better idea to patiently build up your own capital or find another lending source such as friends or a business partner.
+However, if something goes wrong, you are left owing a lender money that you must pay back.
+In some cases, it may be a better idea to patiently build up your own capital or find another lending source such as from friends or a business partner.

 Each investor should consider his or her goals, risk tolerance, current capital needs, and experience level.
 New investors need to be careful about taking on debt they will struggle to pay back when unforeseen roadblocks appear in the flipping process.